International Association of Dealers in Ancient Art

 The foundation conference took place at the Westbury Hotel in London on July 4th 1993.
 Within the first year, 30 of the world’s leading galleries for antiquities were members.
 One of the main objectives of IADAA is to encourage cooperation between the trade, museums, and the archaeological community.
 For this purpose, IADAA has organised a number of colloquia.
 Its members regularly participate in national and international conferences relating to Protection of Cultural Property.

 Since 1996, IADAA has cooperated formally with the Art Loss Register, the world’s largest database of stolen works of art.
-Since then each member of IADAA is required to check all objects with a resale value of more than 5.000 Euros or over (or local currency equivalent) with the Art Loss Register as part of their due diligence procedure.
+Members must ensure that any item which is to be sold at a price in excess of €5,000 (or local currency equivalent) must be checked against a database of stolen art, approved by the Board, such as The INTERPOL Database of stolen art or The Art Loss register. as part of their due diligence procedure.

 Objectives – an extract from Article 2 of the Rules of the IADAA